 This can happen when you only have an IMAP account configured in Outlook 2013 or Outlook 2016.
-In these versions of Outlook, the IMAP mailbox in Outlook can also non-mail folders like Calendar, Contacts and Tasks.
+In these versions of Outlook, the IMAP mailbox in Outlook can also contain non-mail folders like Calendar, Contacts and Tasks.

 Unfortunately, this has various downsides such as limited support for Follow Up, Reminders and Categories.
 There also is a backup concern since the Tasks data can’t be synched with the IMAP server (see the next section for more information about that).

 The solution to get the full Follow Up menu for Task items is to reconfigure Outlook in such a way, that your Tasks folder is stored within a pst-file.
 Details about how to do that can be found in Don’t risk losing your Contacts and Calendar when using IMAP in Outlook 2013 or Outlook 2016.

 Backing up your Tasks folder